Chainflow/oasis-mission-control/INSTRUCTIONS.md

 ### 2. Create Datasources

-- Before importing the dashboards you have to create datasources of InfluxDBTelegraf, InfluxDBVCF and Prometheus Datasources.
+- Before importing the dashboards you have to create datasources for InfluxDBTelegraf, InfluxDBVCF and Prometheus Datasources.
 - To create datasoruces go to configuration and select Data Sources.
 - After that you can find Add data source, select InfluxDB from Time series databases section.
 - Then to create `InfluxDBVCF` Datasource, follow these configurations.
 In place of name give InfluxDBVCF, in place of URL give url of influxdb where it is running (ex : http://ip_address:8086).
 Finaly in InfluxDB Details section give Database name as `oasis` (If you haven't created a database with different name).
 You can give User and Password of influx if you have set anthing, otherwise you can leave it empty.
 - After this configuration click on Save & Test.
-Now you have a working Datasource of InfluxDBVCF.
+Now you have a working InfluxDBVCF datasource.

-- Repeat same steps to create `InfluxDBTelegraf` Datasource.
+- Repeat same steps to create an `InfluxDBTelegraf` Datasource.
 In place of name give InfluxDBTelegraf, give URL of telegraf where it is running (ex: http://ip_address:8086).
 Give Database name as telegraf, user and password (If you have configured any).

 - After this configuration click on Save & Test.
-Now you have a working Datasource of InfluxDBTelegraf.
+Now you have a working InfluxDBTelegraf datasource.

 - You have to repeat the same steps to create Prometheus Datasource, but you need to select `Prometheus` Data source from the list and configure accrodingly.
-In place of name give `Prometheus`, and URL of prometheus which was running on your validator (ex : http://ip_address:9090).
+In place of name give `Prometheus` and the URL of prometheus which was running on your validator (ex : http://ip_address:9090).

 - After this configuration click on Save & Test.
-Now you have a working Datasource of Prometheus.
+Now you have a working Prometheus datasource.

 ### 3. Import the dashboards

+- To import **summary**, click the *plus* button present on left hand side of the dashboard.
+Click on import and load the summary.json present in the grafana_template folder.

 - To import the json file of the **validator monitoring metrics** click the *plus* button present on left hand side of the dashboard.
 Click on import and load the validator_monitoring_metrics.json present in the grafana_template folder.

 - Select the datasources and click on import.